tylermercer/personal-website/src/en/posts/software/free-lunches.md

 ## Implicit Trade-Offs

-Shortly after making this point, though, he makes the claim that "most React proponents will tell you that not every website needs to be a React app."
+Shortly after making this point, though, Voss makes the claim that "most React proponents will tell you that not every website needs to be a React app."
 He also claims that developers "know that they are making ... trade-offs when they pick React."
 I believe these claims are true for some React developers, but this